Aloshi/EmulationStation/THEMES.md

 * `alignment` - type: STRING.
 	- Valid values are "left", "center", or "right".
 Controls alignment on the X axis.  "center" will also align vertically.
 * `forceUppercase` - type: BOOLEAN.
 Draw text in uppercase.
 * `lineSpacing` - type: FLOAT.
-Controls the space between lines.
+Controls the space between lines (as a multiple of font height).
 Default is 1.5.

 #### textlist